Chapter 7 – Faculty and Staff

-7.70.13 If a member of the faculty or administrative staff shall transfer to the University from another institution in the state college system, he/she shall be credited for his/her time in service at the other institution toward fulfillment, in full or in part, of the waiting period for eligibility to the TIAA.
+7.70.13 If a member of the faculty or administrative staff shall transfer to the University from another institution in the state college system, the person shall be credited for time in service at the other institution toward fulfillment, in full or in part, of the waiting period for eligibility to the TIAA. #21-22-6

 7.70.14 All employees automatically become members of the federal Social Security System.

-7.72.10 Lines of authority in the Alan Shawn Feinstein College of Continuing Education.
-In personnel matters such as appointment, retention, promotion, tenure, dismissal, compensation, and request for leave of absence for full-time faculty members appointed to teach exclusively in the Alan Shawn Feinstein College of Continuing Education, the proposal shall originate in the department of interest and be formally proposed by the department chairperson.
-The dean of the appropriate college, after consultation with the Dean of the Alan Shawn Feinstein College of Continuing Education, shall accept or reject the proposal.
+7.72.10 Lines of authority in the Alan Shawn Feinstein College of Education and Professional Studies.
+In personnel matters such as appointment, retention, promotion, tenure, dismissal, compensation, and request for leave of absence for full-time faculty members appointed to teach exclusively in the Alan Shawn Feinstein College of Education and Professional Studies, the proposal shall originate in the department of interest and be formally proposed by the department chairperson.
+The dean of the appropriate college, after consultation with the Dean of the Alan Shawn Feinstein College of Education and Professional Studies, shall accept or reject the proposal.
 After action by the dean of appropriate college, it shall be processed in the same manner as personnel proposals concerning all other faculty members.
 See Chapter 4 and Chapter 7, especially Sections 4.61.10-12, 7.21.10-7.24.10, 7.40.10-7.50.10 and 7.54.10-7.64.10

-7.72.11 In personnel matters relating to the appointment of full-time or part-time faculty to teach for extra compensation in the Alan Shawn Feinstein College of Continuing Education, departments of interest shall have primary authority.
+7.72.11 In personnel matters relating to the appointment of full-time or part-time faculty to teach for extra compensation in the Alan Shawn Feinstein College of Education and Professional Studies, departments of interest shall have primary authority.
 Departments shall assign all such faculty initially (at the time course schedules are devised).
 Departmental assignments shall be reviewed by appropriate college deans according to such procedures as colleges shall specify.
-With the approval of appropriate college deans, departments may delegate faculty assignment in individual classes to the Dean of the Alan Shawn Feinstein College of Continuing Education.
+With the approval of appropriate college deans, departments may delegate faculty assignment in individual classes to the Dean of the Alan Shawn Feinstein College of Education and Professional Studies.

-7.72.12 The department staffing assignments of full or part-time faculty teaching for extra compensation in the Alan Shawn Feinstein College of Continuing Education may be rejected by the Dean of the Alan Shawn Feinstein College of Continuing Education upon written explanation of cause to the department.
+7.72.12 The department staffing assignments of full or part-time faculty teaching for extra compensation in the Alan Shawn Feinstein College of Education and Professional Studies may be rejected by the Dean of the Alan Shawn Feinstein College of Education and Professional Studies upon written explanation of cause to the department.
 If such explanation is accepted, a department shall reassign the affected class(es).
-In the event of irreconcilable disagreement involving a department, the appropriate college dean, and/or the Dean of the Alan Shawn Feinstein College of Continuing Education, the issue shall be resolved by the Provost.
+In the event of irreconcilable disagreement involving a department, the appropriate college dean, and/or the Dean of the Alan Shawn Feinstein College of Education and Professional Studies, the issue shall be resolved by the Provost.

-7.72.13 All departments offering courses in the Alan Shawn Feinstein College of Continuing Education shall devise written procedures applying to initial Continuing Education faculty assignments.
+7.72.13 All departments offering courses in the Alan Shawn Feinstein College of Education and Professional Studies shall devise written procedures applying to initial Continuing Education faculty assignments.
 Such procedures shall include provisions for determining priority of assignment within the department and priorities involving URI faculty and non-URI part-time faculty.
-These procedures shall be approved by appropriate college deans and provided to the Dean of the Alan Shawn Feinstein College of Continuing Education.
+These procedures shall be approved by appropriate college deans and provided to the Dean of the Alan Shawn Feinstein College of Education and Professional Studies.
 Integrity of academic programs and professional qualification of faculty shall be paramount considerations in devising and applying these procedures.